sammosummo/sammosummo.github.io/about.md

 *The Cracked Bassoon* is my personal blog.
 I like to write about topics that interest me and post code whenever I have to solve a new problem.
 Obviously, the contents do not necesarily reflect the opinions of my employer or colleagues!

-The name comes from a fun though not particularly accurate description of iterated rippled noise, an auditory stimulus used in the early days of auditory fMRI research.
+The name comes from a fun though not particularly accurate description of iterated rippled noise, an auditory stimulus used in the early days of auditory fMRI research (Griffiths et al., 1998)[^1].

+[^1]: Griffiths, T., Büchel, C., Frackowiak, R., & Patterson, R. (1998).
+Analysis of temporal structure in sound by the human brain. *Nature Neuroscience*, 1(5), 422–427. [doi:10.1038/1637]( https://doi.org/10.1038/1637)

 # Publications